Lewis Goldberg: Personality structure and measurement

 Throughout his career, Goldberg has made substantial contributions to the measurement of personality.
 His early work examined the multidimensional structure of adjectival descriptors sampled from prior lexical work of Norman.
 This was an important contribution suggesting that the "Big Five" factors of peer ratings could be identified in adjectives representing a sample of the lexicon.
 Subsequent work on the lexical hypothesis, in collaboration with two prominent Dutch scholars, suggested that the structure could be seen as a set of circumplexes embedded in five dimensional spaces.
 Goldberg also did a study on act-frequency signatures of the “Big Five” and how much in our incidental or everyday behavior that we show signature behavior pertaining to the “Big Five.”
 These five aspects showed up numerous times during the reported study and this shows that we exhibit behavioral signatures of the “Big Five,” those being extraversion, agreeableness, conscientiousness, emotional stability, and intellect.
 This is important as Goldberg's research may help enrich our understanding of our everyday mundane actions and how our personality affects it.

-More recently, Goldberg and his colleagues have released the International Personality Item Pool which is an international "Collaboratory" which contains more than 3,000 short item stems summarizing the content of many personality inventories.
+Goldberg and his colleagues later released the International Personality Item Pool, which is an international "Collaboratory" which contains more than 3,000 short item stems summarizing the content of many personality inventories.
 At least 250 separate scales have been developed from the IPIP items, and at least some of the items have been translated into more than 35 languages.
 Validity data for these scales comes from a longitudinal sample of approximately 800 community volunteers in the cities of Eugene and Springfield in Oregon.
 These participants have taken the IPIP items as well as proprietary instruments measuring temperamental traits, occupational interests, and various activities.
 Goldberg, in his typically open spirit of collaborative science, provides the data from the Eugene-Springfield sample to interested researchers.

+Personality consistency over the lifespan

-With his colleague Sarah Hampson, Goldberg has initiated a 40-year follow up to a study started by John Digman at the University of Hawaii.
+With his colleague Sarah Hampson, Goldberg initiated a 40-year follow up to a study started by John Digman at the University of Hawaii.
 This study is examining the health outcomes in middle adulthood associated with personality rating in middle school.

+Personality and prediction

+Goldberg's early work compared clinical versus actuarial prediction.
+Even when predicting clinically difficult criteria, he showed that actuarial models were superior to clinical judgment.

+Other major publications

+Besides his articles discussing the dimensions of personality, Goldberg has also contributed to the studies showing the importance of personality for predicting important life outcomes with his colleagues Brent Roberts, Nathan Kuncel, Rebecca Shiner and Avshalom Caspi.

+His methodological papers includes the development of the "bass-ackwards" procedure for assessing hierarchical structures. as well as his careful comparison of multiple ways to form personality scales for prediction.